 Popliteal

-2. Injuries and arthritis of the knee and ankle are very often accompanied by changes in the fossa under the knee.
+2. Injuries and arthritis of the knee and ankle joint are very often accompanied by changes in the fossa under the knee.

 4. Systemic diseases and tumors.